OpenVisualCloud/Dockerfiles/VCAC-A/README.md

 ---

 - By default, the [setup_hddl.sh](./script/setup_hddl.sh) script installs the latest HDDL daemon image.
 You can specify the tag of the HDDL daemon image as an input parameter.
 - If you setup VCAC-A for Kubernetes only, you can deploy the daemonSet script, [`setup_hddl_daemonset.yaml`](script/setup_hddl_daemonset.yaml) instead, as follows: `kubectl apply -f setup_hddl_daemonset.yaml`.
-By default, the latest HDDL daemon image is used.
+By default, the script deploys the latest HDDL daemon image.
 Modify the script if you need to use a specific HDDL daemon image.

 ---